jucazyn/jucazyn.github.io/_pages/physics-track.md

 - **Introduction to (Modern) Physics** taught by Prof. Eduardo I. Duzzioni
   - In a nutshell: seminar-style course covering some research areas
 - **Introductory Logic I** taught by Prof. Cezar A. Mortari
-  - In a nutshell: Propositional Logic
+  - In a nutshell: some basics of Propositional Logic
 - **Fundamentals of Arithmetic** taught by Prof. Alda D. M. Mortari
   - In a nutshell: elements of Number Theory